-One of the most unattractive structural items of a mobile home that is a necessity to everyone’s well being.
+One of the most unattractive structural items of a mobile home is a necessity for everyone’s well-being.

 Most of the time the plumbing system in a Sarasota Florida mobile home is not addressed by the Buyers or Sellers of the home and for good reason, it isn’t really exciting to talk about!

-The average age of mobile home in and around the Sarasota Florida area is that of a mid to late 1970’s model.
+The average age of mobile homes in and around the Sarasota Florida area is that of a mid to late 1970s model.